CSTeachingTips/CSTTSite/public_html/sites/all/modules/metatag/README.txt

 * The App Links meta tags may be added by enabling the Metatag: App Links submodule.

-* Site verification meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.
+* Site verfication meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.

-* The MobileOptimized, HandheldFriendly, viewport, cleartype and theme-color meta tags are available via the Metatag: Mobile & UI Adjustments submodule.
+* The MobileOptimized, HandheldFriendly, viewport and cleartype meta tags are available via the Metatag: Mobile submodule.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.